Paracord (short for parachute cord) is one of the most versatile materials that you’re ever going to run into.

 7. Fishing Line

 That allows enough light to pass through that makes it less visible to fish in the water.
 It won’t work as well in shallow water, but it will do wonders where it can sink a bit.
+Your best bet is to do small drop lines with hooks attached.

 8. Snares and Traps

-Remove the inner cord strands to make deadfall triggers, which are one of the most common mechanisms used in trap hunting.
+Remove the inner strands to make deadfall triggers, which are one of the most common mechanisms used in trap hunting.
 Alternatively, you can use these to hoist up rabbit traps from low-hanging branches.
 They make great pullets for counterweights.

 9. Make a Bow and Arrow